khuuga/FYP2020/README_TRAIN.md

 ```sh
 sh scripts/train.sh
 ```
+*Please refer to the trainft python scripts, and change accordingly in the train.sh scripts.*

 To view training results and loss plots, run `visdom -port 8098` and click the URL http://localhost:8098.

 This is a 3 stage training process.